lcofre/kb-mcp/README.md

 # Email Reader and MCP Server

 This repository contains two main projects: an Email Reader service and a Model Context Protocol (MCP) server for knowledge base integration.
+When run with `docker-compose`, these services will retrieve emails from your inbox of choice (using IMAP) and will store them in Elasticsearch for querying by the McpServer.

 ## Technologies Used